Dare to think bigger for your law firm legal case management software…

 4. Data Import Support

-If a vendor is inflexible with the formats they can accept, then you may limit the value of what you bring over.
+If a vendor is inflexible with the formats they can accept, that may limit the value of what you bring over.
 Ask the vendor about their data import processes and support.

 5. Highly Configurable